NFDI4BIOIMAGE/training/_sources/authors/josh_moore.md

 In 2005, the first version of OMERO stored RDF natively.
 However, just a year after the 1.0 release of RDF, performance considerations led to the development of a more traditional SQL approach for OMERO.
 A binary protocol makes it possible to query and retrieve metadata but the resulting information cannot immediately be combined with other sources.
 This is the adventure of rediscovering the benefit of RDF triples as a -- if not the -- common exchange mechanism.

-Tags: Research Data Management, FAIR-Principles, Bioimage Analysis
+Tags: Research Data Management, FAIR-Principles, Bioimage Analysis, Exclude From Dalia

 Content type: Slides